pebakery/pebakery/README.md

 ## Disclaimer

-- All implementation is only backed by documentation and blackbox testing, without violating WinBuilder 082's EULA.
+- All implementation is only backed by documentation and black box testing, without violating WinBuilder 082's EULA.
-- Even though I did not experience data corruption, it is highly recommended to backup your files.
 - I do not provide any warranty, use at your own risk.
+Backup is highly recommended.
 - Windows Preinstalled Environment is a registered trademark of Microsoft.

 ## Download

-Official release version is recommended for normal use.
+The official release version is recommended for normal use.

-Nightly build is provided for testing purpose.
+A nightly build is provided for the testing purpose.

 - [Official Release](https://github.com/pebakery/pebakery/releases)
 - [Lastest Nightly (develop)](https://ci.appveyor.com/api/projects/ied206/PEBakery/artifacts/nightly.zip?branch=develop)